M&S's clothing business will be 50% online -CEO

-British retailer Marks & Spencer (MKS.L) expects online penetration of its clothing and home business to reach up to one half, its boss said on Wednesday.
+LONDON, May 26 (Reuters) - British retailer Marks & Spencer expects online penetration of its clothing and home business to reach up to one half, its boss said on Wednesday.

 “The trend online has accelerated,” M&S CEO Steve Rowe told reporters after the group reported 2020-21 results.